Lakes of Ladakh

 Day Eight: Living on the Edge

 The lake is connected to Tso Kar by an inlet stream and is a treat for bird watchers.
+Both these lakes have been added to list of Ramsar sites which are the recognized sites of international importance under the treaty of Ramsar Convention.
 You will reach Leh by evening, with the night for you to explore more of Leh.

 Day Nine: Making Memories

 Take this day to explore the small lanes of Leh on foot, try bouldering, river rafting, paragliding or just go shopping at Leh Market.
 You can try some local Ladakhi food which has much in common with Tibetan food, the most prominent foods being Thukpa (noodle soup), and Tsampa, known in Ladakhi as Ngampe (roasted barley flour).